05802/05802.github.io/_posts/2020-04-27-WeekAhead.md

    4 week avg usage -41.4% yoy

    USO - ETF rolls over from June to July contracts.
-Will make transact between Mon - Wed
+Will transact between Mon - Wed.

 * Phase 1 - Easing of COVID restrictions in select US states
    How does their recovery look?
 Does the infection rate spike?
 Modifiied by their testing strategy.